 With the remoteness of the area, the area is also host to some beautiful wildlife.
-There are small mammals in the Forest and this includes, skunks, foxes and raccoons.
-Rare sightings of black Bear and Polecats have been reported in recent years.
+There are small mammals in the Forest and this includes skunks, foxes, and raccoons.
+Rare sightings of black bears and Polecats have been reported in recent years.
 Various Reptiles and Amphibians also live in the park.

 Boating and Camping At Scioto Trail State Park

 For boating, Scioto Trail State Park has Caldwell Lake, which offers boating for hand-powered vessels and for electric-only motors.
 Boats that use Fossil Fuels are not allowed on the Lake.
 The lake is renowned as a very good paddling lake.